erwinkramer/razorlight-mapping/README.md

 Implements [razorlight-components](/razorlight-components/) and is deployable to an Azure Function App.
 The function `xmlMap` returns the `xml`-map output via RazorLight.

-Precompiles the maps before the function app even runs, via the [RazorLightTemplatePrecompiler](/razorlight-components/RazorLightTemplatePrecompiler.cs).
+Precompiles the maps asynchronously, before the function app even runs, via the [RazorLightTemplatePrecompiler](/razorlight-components/RazorLightTemplatePrecompiler.cs).

 ## License